onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 - the first parameter conveys the minimum value

-- the second parameter conveys the maximum value or ‘unbounded’
+- the second parameter conveys the maximum value or 'unbounded'

-The keyword ‘unbounded’ is supported to convey an unbounded upper limit.
+The keyword 'unbounded' is supported to convey an unbounded upper limit.
 Note that the range cannot override any restrictions defined in the VES Common Event Format.